redis/librdb/README.md

 what level it is needed to get handled by calling `RDB_handleByLevel()`.
 Otherwise, the parser will resolve it by parsing and calling handlers that are registered at lowest level.

-As for the common callbacks to all levels (which includes `handleNewRdb`, `handleNewDb`, `handleEndRdb`, `handleDbSize` and `handleAuxField`) if registered at different levels then all of them will be called, one by one, starting from handlers that are registered at the lowest level.
+As for the common callbacks to all levels (which includes `handleStartRdb`, `handleNewDb`, `handleEndRdb`, `handleDbSize` and `handleAuxField`) if registered at different levels then all of them will be called, one by one, starting from handlers that are registered at the lowest level.